Tushar98644/Calby/docs/architecture.md

     - **`.env.local`**: Stores frontend-specific environment variables, such as the LiveKit URL.
     - **`package.json`**: Manages all Node.js dependencies.
     - **`app-config.ts`**: Defines default configuration values for the UI, such as titles and logos, which can be overridden remotely.

+## API Documentation

+For detailed information about the API endpoints, request/response formats, and authentication, please refer to the [API Documentation](api_documentation.md).